August 23, 2017

 The best way to avoid this infiltration is to make sure your home is secure.
 Small holes in your foundation or gaps around your windows and doors can allow easy entrance for stink bugs and other pests that are searching for a winter retreat.
 Fill all holes in your foundation, repair broken or loose fitting screens, install door sweeps under exterior doors, and repair loose or broken siding and shingles.
 Also, be sure to install chimney caps, apply screen to open vents, and fill around utility entrances.

 If after all your efforts, you still find that stink bugs are attracted to your home, be sure to contact the pest control experts here at Innovative Pest Control.
-Our experts have the tools, technology, and training to quickly eliminate pests like stink bugs from your home or business with reliable, environmentally responsible solutions.
-And, if you would rather not deal with these pests at all, consider one of our year-round pest control plans.
+Our experts have the tools, technology, and training to quickly eliminate pests like stink bugs from your property with reliable, environmentally responsible solutions.
+If you would rather not deal with these pests at all, consider one of our year-round pest control plans.
 To learn more about our services for stink bugs or our Advantage Home Pest Control programs, contact us today.